petros3432/SLSimonSays/README.md

 These scripts exist both in GitHub and in the object from the Marketplace.
 If you desire to use them without downloading the object from Second Life's Marketplace, then you have to copy the scripts and paste them each one to their one object.

-You can choose the colors and the shapes of the objects and the objects doesn't have neither to be touching one-another nor to be Linked.
-That's because this scripts uses channel communication and not LINK-message.
+You can choose the colors and the shapes of the objects and the objects doesn't have neither, to be touching one-another nor to be Linked.
+That's because these scripts use channel communication and not LINK-message.
 However, objects should be placed in the same Region and maybe same Destination.

 Additionaly, in script STARTRESET.c you have to delete these lines
 ```